 Request a down payment.
 Traditional lenders will ask for down payments to give a sort of cushion against the possibility of losing the investment.
 It also makes the buyer less likely to walk away if they run into financial trouble.
 Sellers should collect at least 10% of the purchase price as a down payment.
 Otherwise, in a weak market, foreclosure could leave the seller with a house that can't be sold to cover all the costs.

-In conclusion, it is advised for you to seek an attorney or lawyer when deciding to either buy a house that is seller financed or financing your own home to a buyer.
-As there are apparent risks in doing so.
-However, we hoped you found our article informative!
-We offer buyer financing on some of our properties that we sell check out our properties page to find a deal!
+In conclusion, it is advised for you to seek an attorney or lawyer when deciding to either buy a house that is seller-financed or finance your own home to a buyer, as there are apparent risks in doing so.
+However, we hope you found our article informative!
+We offer buyer financing on some of the properties we sell, so it always helps to connect and discuss your situation to decide if it's the right option.